cullylarson/base-wordpress-project/readme.md

 Put your css files in `/css`.
 The build script will load `/css/main.css`, so if you want to have more than one css file, then import them in `/css/main.css`.

+## Images

+The build script has task for processing images.
+Put your images in `/assets/images` if you want the task to be run on them.
+They will be output in `/theme/build/images`.

 ## Javascript

 Javascript is compiled using Webpack.
 Put your Javascript in `/js`.
 Webpack will load `/js/main.js`, so if you want to have more than on JS file, then import them in `/js/main.js`.